Modeling language ideologies for the dynamics of languages in contact: Model

 On the other hand, we take $s_1>s_2$ to reflect the fact that overt prestige, associated to the higher-status language or standarized variety, is higher than covert prestige, associated to the lower-status language or vernacular variety.
 However, the mechanism for preference alignment operates similarly as before: those speakers who prefer variety $Y$ (i.e., the group $x_2$) are more likely to shift [Eq.~\eqref{eq:tp2}] that those vernacular speakers whose preference agrees with their variety (i.e., the group $y_2$), see Eq.~\eqref{eq:tp4}.

 The fractions in Eqs.~\eqref{eq:s1}, \eqref{eq:s2}, \eqref{eq:s3}, and \eqref{eq:s4} obviously obey

 We note that transitions are not allowed between groups of different preferences.
-Thus, Eqs.~\eqref{eq:s1}, \eqref{eq:s2}, \eqref{eq:s3}, and \eqref{eq:s4} constitute a {\em fixed-preference} model.
+Thus, Eqs.~\eqref{eq:s1}, \eqref{eq:s2}, \eqref{eq:s3}, and \eqref{eq:s4} constitute a {\em fixed-preference} model, meaning a fixed proportion of speakers with a preference for each of the varieties.
 In Fig.~\ref{fig:scheme} we illustrate the transitions between the different population groups $x_1, y_1, x_2$ and $y_2$, which occur only between groups of speakers with the same preference, i.e., $x_1 \leftrightarrow y_1$ and $x_2 \leftrightarrow y_2$.

 This is especially relevant for populations that may change their language but not their preference.
 Of course, preferences can evolve with time but language ideologies are maintained in a population typically over a generation~\cite{McIntosh2014}, much longer than language change of usage, which can occur at a significantly higher rate~\cite{So2013}.
 Therefore, our results are restricted to time ranges when language shift can take place but preferences are constant.